uwegeercken/rule_maintenance_documentation/README.md

 The web application exports a collection of rules into a zip file which then in turn can be directly be run with JaRE - the Java Rule Engine.
 JaRE is written in Java and can be used in any Java based tool or language, embedded in other applications or also web applications.

 There is a plugin available for the Pentaho ETL tool.
+This allows to seperate business logic from the IT code and thus enhances quality, cleanness of code and establishes a proper division of responsibilities between business users and IT.

-This allows to seperate business logic from the IT code and thus enahnces quality, cleanness of code and establishes a proper division of responsibilities between bsuiness users and IT.
+There is a processor available for Apache Nifi.
+This allows to seperate business logic from the IT code and thus enhances quality, cleanness of code and establishes a proper division of responsibilities between business users and IT.

 JaRE is lightweight and runs either standalone or as a server.